It4innovations/rsdtlib/README.md

 # Example
 All examples are in folder [examples](./examples).
 These examples, as shown below, demonstrate each stage.
+*Note:* Except for the download stage, all examples can be executed directly.
+For the download stage, the credentials for `Sentinel Hub` need to be added to the script to work.

 ## Stage 1: Download or Convert
 Observations can either be directly downloaded form `Sentinel Hub` or pre-processed locally as `GeoTIFF` files and converted to `EOPatch` samples.